 - Creative, hands-on team building activities

-- Fun Halloween activities for corporate teams
+- Fun Halloween activities for corporate groups

-- Halloween candy-making and mixology activities
+- Halloween candy-making and mixology activities for your team

-This experience also includes a live, on-location guide in Savannah, GA, pumpkin crafting, and much more paranormal fun, making it the perfect blend of fun and learning.
-The Ghost Stories virtual experience has so much team bonding, fun storytelling, and craft projects all combined in one incredible experience.
+This experience also includes a live, on-location guide at a Victorian cemetery, storytelling contests, and much more paranormal fun, making it the perfect blend of fun and learning.
+The Ghost Stories virtual experience from Unexpected Virtual Tours has so much team bonding, fun storytelling, and craft projects all combined in one incredible experience.
 It’s a perfect way to celebrate Halloween for remote teams.

 Learn more and book your virtual Ghost Stories experience here.

-2. Mix Up Some Potions with a Virtual Mixology Class
+3. Mix Up Some Potions with a Virtual Mixology Class

-For the best experience, find a class that’s led by an experienced bartender or mixologist.
-You can even create a digital Halloween invitation for free using a service like Canva.
-The magic happens when everyone gets to learn and bond together as they prepare their elixirs!
+For the best experience, find a class led by an experienced bartender or mixologist.
+Ask them to include fall or Halloween-themed flavors to keep with the theme of your party!
+The magic happens when everyone gets to learn and bond together as they prepare their elixirs.